 by Harvey O’Higgins

 16-year old Barney Cook is the quick-witted office boy and assistant for the Babbing Bureau, a New York City detective agency.
-Although the seven short stories were written way back in 1914 or so, originally published in Collier's and later collected in The Adventures of Detective Barney (1915), Barney is still considered "the most believable of boy detectives in American literature" (re: Maddened by Mystery).
+Although the seven short stories were written way back in 1914 or so, originally published in Collier’s and later collected in The Adventures of Detective Barney (1915), Barney still ranks highly and was considered by some “the most believable of boy detectives in American literature” (re: Maddened by Mystery).

 - October Schwartz & The Dead Kid Detective Agency

 By Evan Munday

 A lonely, mixed-up 13-year old girl befriends the ghosts of five dead kids who hang out at the local Sticksville Cemetery, and decide to form a detective agency.
 I mean, who wouldn’t.

 by Franklin W. Dixon (group pen name)

 Still the all-time best selling series of books for boys, with well over 250 books published so far, and counting, all featuring the adventures of Frank and Joe Hardy, teenage sons of celebrated private detective Fenton Hardy.
 And more than a few girls read ’em too.
 There are several series now going, but if you can dig up the first thirty or so original (non-revised) books in the series, you’re in for a treat.
 Real kid pulp, full of action, nasty villians, narrow escapes, dumb cops, thrilling chases and all that other good stuff, written by pulp writer Leslie McFarlane and others under the Stratemeyer syndicate pen name.
 Later the early books were cleaned up and rewritten for “modern” tastes, and a lot of the purple prose and violence was cut out.
 However, in a ironic twist of fate, a new series of paperback adventures called The Hardy Boys Casefiles restakes the originals’ claim to pulpliness by blowing Joe’s longtime girlfriend to bits!